 Do You Need to File an Extension?

 If you are unprepared for the season as the date approaches, you may need to give the IRS proper notice.
 Filing a tax extension lets you file your taxes later in the year.
 This method is ideal if you plan to work with a tax professional, such as an Enrolled Agent.
-The Enrolled Agents at SCL Tax Services, for example, as well as our accountants and payroll experts, are less-busy during the off-times of the year.
+The Enrolled Agents at SCL tax firm, for example, as well as our accountants and payroll experts, are less-busy during the off-times of the year.
 Filing an extension for your tax returns allows you to get more one-on-one attention from your tax expert for easier and faster tax filing.

 Review or Revise Your W-4 Tax Forms